rvergne/LandSeed/README.md

 - Define in the input file if the output should give priority to quality or computation speed.
     - put tag before quality param : with a RANGE definition
 - Implement the possibility to get differents output type.
-    - choose if you put the #line directive in output depending of wrapper
+    - choose if you put the #line directive in output depending of template